 - Audit assistance is not provided

-Pros and Cons of Filing Your Taxes Online
+Pros and Cons of Filing Your Taxes Online in Canada

 The software program provides guidance on what to do and how to maximize your refund.
 It also does all the calculations.

-After completing your return and filing it, you get quick access to your notice of assessment and if you are set up for direct deposit, your refund is generally processed within 2 weeks.
+After completing your return and filing it, you get quick access to your notice of assessment and if you are set up for a direct deposit, your refund is generally processed within 2 weeks.

 Individuals with a complex tax situation or corporation tax returns may benefit from using an accountant vs. an online tax software.